CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab-Instructions.md

    ![](media/labinst.png)

-## 3. Navigate trough the next lab exercises
+## 3. Navigate through the lab exercises

 To navigate through the lab, we have two buttons in the bottom of the Lab Guide.